 [Section 100 amended by No. 59 of 1995 s.
 86; No. 77 of 2006 Sch.
 1 cl.
 156(2).]

-101. Advertisement relating to defaulting settlement agent and claims
+101. Advertising for claims in relation to defaulting licensee

 (1) The chief executive officer may cause to be published a notice in a newspaper circulating in the district in which the defaulting licensee is or was carrying on business as a settlement agent, and the notice shall fix a date not being earlier than 3 months after the publication of the notice, within which claims shall be made.